mikaoelitiana/browser-console-build-error-webpack-plugin/README.md

 # browser-console-build-error-webpack-plugin
-Outputs webpack build errors in the browser console.
+Outputs webpack build errors in the browser console as warning.

 ## Usage